alttch/rmodbus/README.md

 standard std::vec::Vec or [FixedVec](https://crates.io/crates/fixedvec) can be
 used.
 In nostd mode, only FixedVec is supported.

-## Changelog

-### v0.4

-* Modbus context is no longer created automatically and no mutex guard is provided by default.
-Use ModbusContext::new() to create context object and then use it as you wish - protect with any kind of Mutex, with RwLock or just put into UnsafeCell.

-* Context SDK changes: all functions moved inside context, removed unnecessary ones, function args optimized.

-* FixedVec support included by default, both in std and nostd.

-* Added support for 64-bit integers

 ## Modbus client

 Modbus client is designed with same principles as the server: the crate gives